-Many people already aware that marijuana is illegal in Wisconsin, make the mistake of assuming synthetic marijuana is both legal and safe to use.
-Neither are true.
+Many people who are already aware that marijuana is illegal in Wisconsin, make the mistake of assuming synthetic marijuana is both legal and safe to use.
+This is not true.

 In addition to being illegal in Wisconsin, synthetic cannabinoids are also extremely dangerous substances.
 The use of fake marijuana and other synthetic marijuana substances has been linked to severe health consequences, including seizures and even death.

-This article presents a quick run-down of important information you should know about synthetic cannabinoids, including Wisconsin's penalties for the crime of possession of this illegal drug.
+This article presents a quick run-down of important information you should know about synthetic cannabinoids, including Wisconsin's penalties for possession of this illegal drug.

 History of Synthetic Marijuana in Wisconsin